 HMN 291.
 The Humanities and History: Intersections of Public History and the Public Humanities.
 (3 h)

-Exporation of approaches to public engagement developed in humanities disciplines and an examination of contributions of disciplines in the humanities and the liberal arts to civic discourse and to public engagment.
+Exploration of approaches to public engagement developed in humanities disciplines and an examination of contributions of disciplines in the humanities and the liberal arts to civic discourse and to public engagement.
 The course includes design and implementation of a local public humanities project.

 HMN 292.
 Environmentalism, the Humanities, and Gender.
 (3 h)

 Survey of the global spread of Environmentalism, with an emphasis on its evolution as a disciplinary field that includes eco-feminism and feminist perspectives on the environment.
-Examination of national and international case studies in an investigation of women's roles in environmental history and the construction of global environmental narratives.
+Topics include the investigation of women's roles in environmental history and the construction of global environmental narratives.
 Also listed as WGS 309.

 HMN 295.
 Social Entrepreneurship and the Humanities: Innovation, Public Engagement, and Social Change.
 (3 h)